sisby-folk/switchy/README.md

 ## Developing Addons

-If you'd like to develop your own addon module, feel free to fork the [Inventories Module](https://github.com/sisby-folk/switchy-inventories) to get started.
+If you'd like to develop your own addon module, feel free to clone the [Inventories Module](https://github.com/sisby-folk/switchy-inventories) to get started.

 Otherwise, all an addon mod needs to do is create a module class that implements `api.PresetModule` and registers itself using the `api.PresetModuleRegistry` - Go wild!